How To Pay Taxes as a Freelancer

 Student Loan Forgiveness: Mark These 4 Dates on Your Calendar Now

 Find Out: States Whose Economies Are Failing vs. States Whose Economies Are Thriving

 If you own a small business or work as a freelancer, Uncle Sam considers you self-employed.
-IRS rules state that if one of the following three situations applies to you, you must file a self-employed tax return:
+IRS rules state that if one of the following three situations applies to you, then you’re self-employed:

-- You carry on a trade or business as a sole proprietor or an independent contractor.
+- You carry on a trade or business as a sole proprietorship or as an independent contractor.

 - You’re otherwise in business — including a part-time business — for yourself.

 And generally, if you do some freelance moonlighting outside of your salaried job, you still qualify as self-employed.

 If you have performed services worth $600 or more for a client, you should receive a Form 1099-MISC from them.
 These forms should be filed by Jan.
 31. Once you receive all of your 1099-MISC forms, compile them so you know exactly how much you earned for the year.